Code-Institute-Submissions/legendary-palatinate/README.md

 ### Device testing

-Also on a Laptop (Asus Vivobook 17") with a connected 37" monitor.
-It also has been tested (vertical and horozontal view) on a mobile phone (Blackview) and on a tablet (Samsung Galaxy).
+- Laptop: The website was tested on an Asus Vivobook 17" laptop, providing a comprehensive view of the website's layout and responsiveness.
+Additionally, a connected 37" monitor was utilized to evaluate the website's performance on larger screens.

+- Mobile Phone: Testing also included mobile devices such as the Blackview smartphone, ensuring that the website functions optimally in both vertical and horizontal views.
+This guarantees a user-friendly experience for visitors accessing the site on their smartphones.

+- Tablet: The website was tested on a Samsung Galaxy tablet to ensure proper display and functionality on tablet devices, optimizing the browsing experience for users who prefer this form factor.

 ### Performance